Azure/onboarding-guidance/SQLDB/create-server-and-import-database.md

 * Export a database from a physical or virtual SQL Server
 * Create an Azure SQL DB logical Server
-* Imort a database into Azure SLQ DB from a backpac file
+* Import a database into Azure SLQ DB from a backpac file